JackBolitho/MLC_Overview/MLC_Model_CPP/README.md

 In order to clone the right version of MLC-LLM, run:
 ` ./clone_mlc_repo.sh `

-Then, to ccompile the threaded engine, run:
+Then, to compile the threaded engine, run:
 ` ./compile_threaded_engine.sh `

 Call the threaded engine from the parent directory of the build directory like so: